ishi0026/portfolio/README.md

 # What have you learned by creating your web portfolio?

-# a list of any assets or resources you used that was not your own,
+# a list of any assets or resources you used that was not your own,including any frameworks, libraries, plugins, fonts, or images.